elgentos/magento2-hyva-checkout-ab-test/README.md

 This extension allows you to set up an A/B test with different available Hyvä and the Luma fallback checkout.

-It will randomly do a 50% split between the configured Hyva Checkout and the Luma fallback checkout.
+You can configure a specific split between multiple checkouts, like the configured Hyva Checkout and the Luma fallback checkout.
+Or between the Hyva Checkout onepage version and the Hyva Checkout multi-step version.

 ## Installation